adelhassen/flight-delays/README.md

    - Configure storage: 30GiB
 2. **Configure Security Group**: Ports 4200 (Prefect), 5000 (MLFlow), and 9696 (Flask) needed to be opened in addition to port 22 (SSH) for source 0.0.0.0/0
 3. **Set up EC2 Instance**:
-   - Download python 3.11.5 from anaconda to avoid any python version issues using:
+   - Download Python 3.11.5 from Anaconda to avoid any Python version issues using:
      ```bash
      wget https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Linux-x86_64.sh
      ```